 Add to Cart

-(4 weeks, 40 hours) Mediation is a form of alternative dispute resolution (ADR), which spans facilitation, negotiation, mediation, arbitration, adjudication, and litigation.
-Participants in this course will explore the history and goals of mediation, and the elements of the mediation process.
+-- Live session times: 6:30 - 9:00 PM EDT/EST, Tuesdays and Wednesdays -- Mediation is a form of alternative dispute resolution (ADR), which spans facilitation, negotiation, mediation, arbitration, adjudication, and litigation.
+Participants in this course will explore the history and goals of mediation and the elements of the mediation process.
 This course examines the role of a mediator and delivers an overview of the skills necessary to successfully mediate.
-This course introduces you to the concepts, skills, and techniques needed to mediate disputes: determining whether mediation is appropriate, the role of the mediator, guiding the process, managing emotions, and using communication skills as a mediator.
+This course introduces you to the concepts, skills, and techniques needed to mediate disputes: determining whether mediation is appropriate, guiding the process, managing emotions, and using communication skills.
 Mediation is a practical method for helping people resolve their conflicts and attain mutually satisfactory outcomes.
-You will mediate simulated disputes involving parents, children, extended families, in-laws, neighbors, and step-parents.
-Emphasis is on skill development through simulated mediations assisted by OAFM Accredited Family Mediators.
+You will mediate simulated disputes involving parents, children, extended families, in-laws, neighbours, and step-parents.
+Emphasis is on skill development through simulated mediations assisted by OAFM-accredited family mediators.
+This course is accredited for 16 hours of training required by Family Mediation Canada (FMC) for the Cert.FRM designation.
+Required Textbook: The Family Dispute Resolution Handbook, 6th Edition + USB – (Print – $130)

 Advanced Family Mediation